The near perfect resemblance between

 Heat index

-The average heat index in February is estimated at a tropical 30°C (86°F).
-Enduring exposure and continuous activity might cause a feeling of tiredness and induce heat cramps.
+For most parts of February, the heat index is calculated to be a hot 30°C (86°F).
+If exposure and activity are sustained, they might cause a feeling of weariness, resulting in heat cramps.

 Humidity